awsteiner/o2scl/doc/o2scl/sphinx/hist.rst

 One- and two-dimensional histograms are implemented in :ref:`hist <hist>` and :ref:`hist_2d <hist_2d>`.

-O\ :sub:`2`\ scl histograms are made up of bins, where the size of the histogram is equal to the number of bins.
+O₂scl histograms are made up of bins, where the size of the histogram is equal to the number of bins.
 Each bin has a upper boundary and a lower boundary, also called edges.
-O\ :sub:`2`\ scl histograms require that the upper edge of each bin is equal to the lower edge of the following bin.
+O₂scl histograms require that the upper edge of each bin is equal to the lower edge of the following bin.
 Each bin stores one value or "weight".
 Thus if a histogram has size ``n``, it has ``n`` bins but